boundedcontext/bounded-context-language-sample/definitions.md

 If you no longer need an environment, you can delete it from your server.
 Keep in mind, that this **will render all domain schemas, command and event logs irretrievable**.
 This can be done with the following statement:

 	delete environment 'release-0.8.13';

+### Using an environment

+You will be working mostly within a single environment at a time.
+To save time writing statements, you can include the _use_ statement at the beginning of a session so that it doesn't need to be included in any following statements.
+You can do this by running the following statement:

+	use environment 'release-0.8.13';

 # Domains